Maintaining Leiden Communities in Large Dynamic Graphs: Our HIT-Leiden algorithm

 \subsection{Inc-aggregation}

 Given an updated graph $G$ and its edge changes $\Delta G$, modifications to edges and sub-community memberships are reflected as changes to superedges and supervertices in the supergraph $H$.
-Let $s_{pre}(\cdot)$ (resp. $s_{cur}(\cdot)$) denotes the vertex-to-supervertex mappings before (resp. after) {\tt inc-refinement}.
-Any edge change $(v_i, v_j, \alpha)$ in $\Delta G$ corresponds to a superedge change $(s_{pre}(v_i), s_{pre}(v_j), \alpha)$ in $H$, since the weight of a superedge is the sum of weights of edges between their sub-communities.
+Let $s_{pre}(\cdot)$ (resp. $s_{cur}(\cdot)$) denote the vertex-to-supervertex mappings before (resp. after) {\tt inc-refinement}.
+Any edge change $(v_i, v_j, \alpha)$ in $\Delta G$ corresponds to a superedge change $(s_{pre}(v_i), s_{pre}(v_j), \alpha)$ in $H$, since the weight of a superedge is the sum of the weights of edges between their sub-communities.
 Besides, a vertex $v$ migration from $s_{\text{pre}}(v)$ to $s_{\text{cur}}(v)$ requires updating these weights.
 Specifically, the original sub-community $s_{pre}(v)$ must decrease the superedge weights corresponding to the edge incident to $v$, and the new sub-community $s_{cur}(v)$ must increase them under the new assignment.

 \begin{example} Following Example~\ref{eg:extend}, the initial superedge changes due to edge changes are $(C_1, C_2, 1)$ and $(C_2, C_2, -1)$.
-Then, vertices $v_3$ and $v_4$ move from $C_2$ to $C_1$, and there are three cases: \begin{enumerate} \item $C_1$ gains edges to the neighbors of $v_3$, resulting in two updates: $(C_1, C_1, 1)$ and $(C_1, C_1, 1)$; \item $C_2$ loses edges to the neighbor of $v_3$ are $(C_1, C_2, -1)$ and $(C_2, C_2, -1)$; \item The effect of $v_4$ is skipped to avoid duplicate updates, since its only neighbor $v_3$ already changed. \end{enumerate} After compressing the above six superedge changes, we obtain the final superedge changes, which are $(C_1, C_1, 2)$ and $(C_2, C_2, -2)$. \end{example}
+Then, vertices $v_3$ and $v_4$ move from $C_2$ to $C_1$, and there are three cases: \begin{enumerate} \item $C_1$ gains edges to the neighbors of $v_3$, resulting in two updates: $(C_1, C_1, 1)$ and $(C_1, C_1, 1)$; \item $C_2$ loses edges incident to the neighbors of $v_3$, resulting in $(C_1, C_2, -1)$ and $(C_2, C_2, -1)$; \item The effect of $v_4$ is skipped to avoid duplicate updates, since its only neighbor $v_3$ already changed. \end{enumerate} After compressing the above six superedge changes, we obtain the final superedge changes, which are $(C_1, C_1, 2)$ and $(C_2, C_2, -2)$. \end{example}